Yubico/webauthn-recovery-extension/README.md

     with the new credential.
 The backup authenticator is thus "promoted" and replaces the main authenticator.

-The main authenticator keeps a _recovery credentials state counter_ defined as follows.
+In order for the RP do detect when recovery credentials can be registered, or need to be updated, the main authenticator keeps a _recovery credentials state counter_ defined as follows.
 Let `state` be initialized to 0.
 Performing a device reset resets `state` to 0.
 When the set of registered backup authenticators for the device changes (e.g., on adding or removing a backup authenticator, including adding the first backup authenticator) `state` is incremented by one.

-The `state` counter is stored by the main authenticator, and allows the RP to automatically detect when the set of registered recovery credentials needs to be updated.

 NOTE: The choice to make registration of recovery credentials explicit is deliberate, in an attempt to ensure that the user deliberately intends to do so